So you have your RV or Trailer packed and you are ready to go. But where?

 The Grand Canyon

-It’s only about four hours from Las Vegas to the Grand Canyon site in Arizona, so why not plan to Las Vegas.
+It’s only about four hours from Las Vegas to the Grand Canyon site in Arizona, so why not plan to visit Las Vegas.
 Temperatures are in the 60s and 70s most days during the winter.
 Try the Canyon Motel & RV Park in Williams just below the South Rim.
-It’s near it all the and hotel rooms are in old rail cars.
+It’s near it all.

 Albuquerque, New Mexico